markisus/pytagmapper/README.md

 Prepare Your Own Input Data Using ArUco
 ====
 Create a directory `mkdir ~/my_map_data`.
-Calibrate your camera and save its 3x3 calibration matrix into a file `~/my_map_data/camera_matrix.txt`. pytagmapper assumes zero distortion so if your camera has significant distortion, you will have to undistort as a preprocessing step.
+Calibrate your camera and save its 3x3 calibration matrix into a file `~/my_map_data/camera_matrix.txt`.
 Print some tags from https://tn1ck.github.io/aruco-print/ and tape them down to a table in various positions.
 Save the tag side length in meters into a file `my_map_data/tag_side_length.txt`.
 Take undistorted images of this scene using the and save those images as `~/my_map_data/image_0.png`, `~/my_map_data/image_1.png`, ... etc.
 Run `python make_aruco_tag_txts.py ~/my_map_data --show_tags` to generate the `~/my_map_data/tags_0.txt`, `~/my_map_data/tags_1.txt`, .. etc.